 Make sure the information you enter on the timesheet is accurate.
 You can’t record that employees worked less than they did to avoid paying wages.

 Time and attendance software that integrates with your payroll software can make it easier to run payroll.
 Instead of manually entering timesheet information into your payroll software, their hours are automatically uploaded.

 How long do you need to keep timesheets?

-Under the Fair Labor Standards Act, you are required to keep timesheet and related information (e.g., time cards) in your payroll records for two years.
+Under the Fair Labor Standards Act, you must keep timesheet and related information (e.g., time cards) in your payroll records for two years.

 Do you need a more effective way to manage timesheets?
 Patriot’s online time and attendance software integrates with our online payroll software.
-Employees clock-in and clock-out online.
+Employees clock in and out online.
 Then, you approve their work hours and run payroll.
 Try both for free today!